Nee Naan Kaadhal: Development

 StarPlus's fictional drama Iss Pyaar Ko Kya Naam Doon? was remade on Star Maa in 2022 as Nuvvu Nenu Prema in Telugu.
 Due to the success of the series in Telugu language, Thaai Creations company decided to produce it in Tamil as well.
 It was announced on Friday 1 September 2023 that the series will be released on Star Vijay.
 Raja Sundaram has directed the series that deals with the romantic story.

 Casting

 Newcomers Prem Jacob and Varshini Suresh was cast in the main role in the serial.
 Saai Gayathri was cast in the second lead role in the serial, returning to after Pandian Stores nearly one years and she quit the series replaced by Asritha Sreedas in September 2024.
-However, Saai Gayathri returned as Anuradha on March 2025, replacing Asritha Sreedas.
+However, Saai Gayathri returned as Anuradha in March 2025, replacing Asritha Sreedas.
 Shankaresh Kumar who plays the lead alongside her.
 Naveen Muralidhar was cast as in a negative role, marking his return to television after Paavam Ganesan.

 In March 2025, Actor Thejank was joined as Vimal.